Reporter's Notebook: What Life Is Like In Rome Under Coronavirus Lockdown

 As I continue to meander through my neighborhood, it seems the only inhabitants these days, along with birds, are cats and ghosts.
 Walking on these centuries-old cobblestones, it's hard not to think they've seen this before.
 It was here, along the Tiber River, that a plague broke out in 1656 that claimed more than 14,000 lives.

-In normal times, visitors to Rome tell me how struck they are by the near-absence of police and abundance of priests.
+In normal times, visitors to Rome tell me how struck they are by the near absence of police and the abundance of priests.
 Suddenly, the priests have disappeared and cops are everywhere — roaming streets, making random checks that people are carrying their "self-certification" form.

 I'm prepared.
 If I'm stopped by police, I'll tell them I'm a reporter and I'm out to report.
 As it happened, at noon Friday, the only person I ran into was another journalist, Marina Garbesi.